5,276,406 members and growing! (16,097 online)

 AxiomaticTokenizer is only the client side, the user interface.
 An online payment service has to implement the server side, that is, code which parses the incoming tokens and executes the requested actions in the database.

-• Service name (display text and internal), like "Metal Money" and "MetalMoney".
-The internal service name must have at least 5 characters and may never be changed.
+• Service name, like "Metal Money".
+This must have at least 3 characters and must be unique.

 • Service ID, like "MTM" (for "Metal Money").
 The service ID should be short because all tokens include it, and the user has to type it.
+This must have at least 3 characters and must be unique.

-• The newest version for tokens.
+• The newest version for processable tokens.

 • Accepted service actions.
 See the available actions below.